dkackman/FakeHttp/README.md

 This allows service data access layer code to be unit tested without regard to the actual availability of the tart service.
 This also ensures that response details and data returned to the test can be controlled.

 It supports this basic workflow without the need to change the service client layer or unit test code:
- Write a unit test that interacts with a live RESTful service that executes the specific client data access functionality under test
+- Write unit tests that interacts with a live RESTful service that executes the specific client data access functionality under test
+- Refine the tests until they pass
- Execute the test in "capture" mode to record the response of the service Execute future test runs in "mock" mode to decoulpe the tests from the live Rest srvice
+- Execute the test in "capture" mode to record the response of the service
+- Execute future test runs in "mock" mode to decoulpe the tests from the live Rest srvice

-Recorded Http Response messages and content can be edited to create specific test conditions to simulated Http failure modes or response header values.
+Recorded Http Response messages and content can be edited to create test conditions that simulate Http failure modes or response header values.

     [AssemblyInitialize]
     public static void AssemblyInitialize(TestContext context)